yuriyward/fix-grammar/docs/coss.ui.md

 # coss ui

-> **Migration Status:** ✅ Complete (2024-12-24)
-> Migrated from shadcn/ui (Radix UI) to coss.ui (Base UI) with zinc color scheme.

-**Components migrated:**
-- Button (used in ErrorBoundary, ToggleTheme, NavigationMenu)
-- Toggle & ToggleGroup (used in LangToggle)
-- NavigationMenu → Custom nav component using Button + TanStack Router

-**Color scheme:** zinc (crisp, contrasted borders, enhanced visual depth)

 **coss ui** is a collection of beautifully designed, accessible, and composable components for your React apps.
-Built on top of [Base UI](https://base-ui.com/) and styled with [Tailwind CSS](https://tailwindcss.com/), it's designed for you to copy, paste, and own.
+Built on top of [Base UI](https://base-ui.com/) and styled with [Tailwind CSS](https://tailwindcss.com/), it’s designed for you to copy, paste, and own.

 ## Overview